Starkville to Meridian - Serving Central and East Mississippi

 Privacy Gate

-Whether securing a backyard off Columbus Avenue or controlling equipment access on a larger rural tract, homeowners and property owners in Louisville choose a properly framed privacy gate because it is the component most likely to fail first if not built to handle Mississippi storm loads and daily use cycles.
+Whether you're securing a backyard off Columbus Avenue or controlling equipment access on a larger rural tract, a properly framed privacy gate matters more than most people expect - the gate is the part most likely to fail first if it isn't built to handle Mississippi storm loads and daily use, so we build yours to last.

-Winston County's NRCS-mapped soils include Ruston and Smithdale fine sandy loams on ridges and upland slopes, plus wetter bottomland soils like Mantachie and Kinston along drainageways - meaning the same project can move from fast-draining high ground to soft, seasonally wet subgrade within a few hundred feet.
-In Louisville neighborhoods along Columbus Avenue and West Park Street, we set line posts at 30-plus inches and treat gate and corner posts as structural elements with deeper holes, more concrete, and longer cure time because sandy loams do not grip a post under wind loads the way clay does.
-Near low spots and creek drainages, we avoid the concrete 'bathtub' configuration that traps water against wood posts, especially on hydrologic-group D soils common in the bottomland portions of the county.
-On corner lots subject to Louisville's sight-triangle zoning rule, we adjust fence layout and section heights so the installation stays code-compliant without sacrificing usable yard function.
+Winston County's NRCS-mapped soils include Ruston and Smithdale fine sandy loams on the ridges and upland slopes, plus wetter bottomland soils like Mantachie and Kinston along the drainageways - so your project can move from fast-draining high ground to soft, seasonally wet subgrade within a few hundred feet.
+Here's what that means for you: in Louisville neighborhoods along Columbus Avenue and West Park Street, we set line posts at 30-plus inches and treat gate and corner posts as structural elements with deeper holes, more concrete, and longer cure time, because sandy loam doesn't grip a post under wind loads the way clay does.
+Near low spots and creek drainages, we avoid the concrete 'bathtub' setup that traps water against wood posts, especially on the hydrologic-group D soils common in the county's bottomland.
+And on corner lots under Louisville's sight-triangle rule, we lay out the fence and step section heights so you stay code-compliant without losing usable yard.

-• Downtown Louisville Historic District is listed on the National Register of Historic Places, bounded by West Park Street, Columbus Avenue, Church Street, and Mill Street.
+• If your home is in the Downtown Louisville Historic District - a National Register-listed district bounded by West Park Street, Columbus Avenue, Church Street, and Mill Street - we'll factor its character into your fence design.

-• Louisville's zoning ordinance includes a corner-visibility rule limiting obstructions - including fences - in the intersection sight area between 3.5 feet and 15 feet above street level.
+• On a corner lot, Louisville's zoning ordinance limits obstructions like fences in the intersection sight area between 3.5 and 15 feet above street level, so we lay out your fence to keep those sightlines clear before we dig.

 Frequently Asked Questions About Fences in Louisville, MS